 Practical know-how isn't all that's going to make your business successful.
 Some of the other skills to help grow your business include:

-The good news is that you do not need any special formal training to start a baby proofing business.
-For example, you do not have to have a degree in the field.
-However, you'll need plenty of training.
+The good news is that you do not need any specific qualification or a degree in the field to start a baby proofing business.
+However, you will need some training.
+Self-training could include:

-Before starting any business in Australia, you need to know what business structure is most ideal for you.
-Your options include a sole proprietorship, partnership or limited company.
-Many baby proofing businesses are run from home by individuals so a sole proprietorship may be ideal for you as you begin.
+Before starting any business in Australia, you need to know what business structure is ideal for you.
+Many baby proofing businesses are run from home by individuals, so registering as a Sole Trader may be best for you as you begin.

 You can get customisable templates of legal documents together with legal counsel from one of the following services:

-Do I need to carry insurance for my baby proofing business?
+Do I need insurance for my baby proofing business?

-Yes, as a bare minimum that'll include liability insurance.
-The potential for litigation arising from child injuries is huge, so make sure you research your insurance options with care and ensure that any cover you get will be sufficient.
+Yes, as a bare minimum that'll include Liability Insurance.
+There is potential for litigation arising from child injuries, so make sure you research your insurance options with care and ensure that any cover you get will be sufficient.